Jędrzejów – Cistercian Abbey

 The pre-Cistercian church from the 12th century was built of limestone in the opus emplectum technique, with the use of sandstone ashlar in structural elements (corners) and architectural details (windows, portal), as well as of unworked sandstone used in the foundations.
 An aisleless nave with dimensions of 6.3 x 10 meters on the west side had an apse with a diameter of 3.3 meters, divided into two floors.
 The upper one was a gallery extended deep into the nave with an open arcade and supported on a pillar, the lower one was connected to the nave by a narrow portal.
 Above the apse there was a tower with an unusual seven-sided cross-section.
 The facades were decorated with corner pilaster strips and an arcaded frieze under the cornice.
 The eastern part of the nave was also closed with an apse, 3.6 meters in diameter, thanks to which the church was very similar to the Romanesque church in Prandocin.

 On the south and west sides of the church there were monastery buildings surrounding the cloister.
 The eastern wing with an internal width of 8.7 meters (external 11 meters) housed the sacristy from the north, then the chapter house, stairs to the first floor under which the barrel vaulted prison was located, then the lobby and day room.
 The sacristy was topped with three rectangular bays of the rib vault without bosses.
 The entrance to it from the cloister was covered with a monolithic lintel in the form of a pentagonal tympanum.
 The chapter house with an interior on a square plan measuring 8.8 x 8.8 meters consisted of nine square vaults based on four pillars and wall corbels, supporting the rib vaults separated by buttresses.
-It was particularly richly decorated, because it was here that the main matters of the convent were held every day.
+It was particularly richly decorated, because it was here that the main matters of the abbey were held every day.
 The monks sat on benches against the walls, and in the middle there was probably a lector’s desk.
 In the western wall there was a semicircular portal without a tympanum, flanked with open-works with semicircular arches, supported in the middle on beam pillars composed of four columns and on two side on semi-columns.
 Column heads, corbels and bosses of the chapter house were covered with floral decoration enriched with a string motif.
 These details were originally covered with red, green, yellow and maybe blue polychromes.
 From the east, the chapter house was probably illuminated by three windows, of which the middle one could be a moulded oculus.
 Only from chapter house it was possible to get to the neighboring prison, illuminated by a single, small window.
 Day room, that is a room for manual work, used especially in winter, received dimensions of 9 x 7 meters.
 It ended the east wing from the south.
 Using the slope of the area towards the Brzeźnica River, two cellars 6.3 x 3.9 meters each were placed under the day room, covered with barrel vaults.

 The east wing upper floor was occupied by the brothers’ bedroom, a dormitory, erected in contrast to the lower part using bricks.
 It probably occupied most of the space of the east wing and was connected directly to the southern transept, where by means of night stairs the brothers went to evening prayers.
 Mostly the dormitories on both sides were illuminated by small windows that corresponded to individual sleeping places.
 In the west, windows overlooked over the mono-pitched roof of the cloister to the garden, while in the east, the monastery grounds.
 The beds since the 12th / 13th century were separated by wooden or half-timbered partitions, creating separate cabins, sometimes obscured by curtains, but always leaving the passage through the center of the dormitory.
 In addition, on the upper floor of the east wing there was a cross-ribbed two-bay room, occupying the space between the two chapels at the transept.
 Initially, it probably served as the abbot’s chamber, and later as a library.
 On the opposite side of the wing, at the end of the room, there were usually passages to the latrines, located on the first floor, above the sewer.
 Often, for hygienic reasons, latrines were built at a distance from the monastery wing and connected to it by means of a porch hung on arcades.